FCFS-Official/fcfs/CONTRIBUTING.md

 # Contributing to the FCFS Rules Repository

 ## Purpose of this document
 Welcome!
-This repository stores the official FreeSambo Combat Fighting System (FCFS) rules in many languages so coaches, referees, and organizers can rely on the same guidance everywhere. ✅ The English text in `/rules/en/FCFS.en.md` is the primary source.
+This repository stores the official FreeSambo Combat Fighting System (FCFS) rules in many languages so coaches, referees, and organizers can rely on the same guidance everywhere.
+The English text in `/rules/en/FCFS.en.md` (full version) and `/rules/en/FCFS.short.en.md` (compact version) is the **primary source**.
 Every translation must match it exactly.
 The content is licensed under **Creative Commons BY-ND 4.0**, so all edits must be reviewed and merged through pull requests before they become official.

 ## Before you start
 1. Create or sign in to your GitHub account.
 This lets the editors contact you and keeps a record of every change.